Piyush Marmat

 In probability theory, an experiment is any procedure that yields a well-defined result.
 A trial is a single execution of the experiment.
 The outcome of a trial is the specific result obtained, also called a sample point.
 The set of all possible outcomes is called the sample space.
 An event is a subset of the sample space, consisting of one or more outcomes that satisfy a particular condition of interest.
 To quantify the probability of an event say E, denoted as P(E) we can either:

-1. Run real experiments (frequentist approach) - P(E) is the limiting ratio of the number of times the event E occurs to the number of trials say N, as the number of trials approaches infinity.
+1. Run real experiments (frequentist approach) in which the true probability P(E) is the limiting case of empirical probability which is the ratio of the number of times the event E occurs to the number of trials say N, as the number of trials approaches infinity.
+It is assumed that each trial doesn’t affect the others and the probability does not change with time.
+These assumptions are necessary for convergence and together it is called the law of large numbers.

-2. Or contruct a probability distribution model (theoretical approach, some may call it Bayesian) where we define probabilities as fractions going from 0 (certainly not happening) to 1 (certainly happening) for each outcome (this is the probabilty distribution function that maps outcomes to a real number in the closed range from 0 to 1) with the condition that the sum of all these probabilities has to be 1 since the sample space contain all possible outcomes and it is certain that atleast one outcome out of all will happen in any trial.
-P(E) now becomes the sum of all the probabilities of outcomes that belong to the subset of event E. This theoretical approach is verified or tested against the observed probabilities and updated to capture the patterns in an experiement.
+2. Or construct a probability distribution model (theoretical approach, some may call it Bayesian) where we define probabilities as fractions going from 0 (certainly not happening) to 1 (certainly happening) for each outcome (this is the probability distribution function that maps outcomes to a real number in the closed range from 0 to 1) with the condition that the sum of all these probabilities has to be 1 since the sample space contain all possible outcomes and it is certain that at least one outcome out of all will happen in any trial.
+P(E) now becomes the sum of all the probabilities of outcomes that belong to the subset of event E. This theoretical approach is verified or tested against the observed probabilities and updated to capture the patterns in an experiment.
+It is therefore better than the frequentist approach.
+Important to note that if an event is certain (only one event in sample space) then we assign the probability as 1 and similarly assign 0 if it is impossible.
+But if the probability is 1 that does not imply that the event is certain and similarly probability being 0 does not imply the event being impossible.
+Only in a finite, atomic probability space where every outcome has positive probability do probability 1/0 correspond exactly to necessary/impossible events.